In this Article

 - Cyclists and pedestrians can also cross the canal on the south side (halfway down Haringkade) by ferry.
 Bicycle parking is available at the main entrance.

-Check the Public Transportation website, for the most up-to-date information.
+Consult the Public Transportation website, for the most up-to-date information.

 Comments